5. Dialogue with Dream Beings

 The following three steps allow you to feed the aggressive dream being.
 Rather than resisting or even fighting it we will feed it to complete satisfaction.
 Our unlimited source of food will be ourselves.
 So this is the moment of self-sacrifice, of giving up and letting go in the spirit of stilling the deep rooted desires that we used to hide from ourselves.
 Here is how it continues:

 Okay, if you have made it to this point you either had a long online read - or you changed your dream-life.
 It is your choice.
-All the techniques described above will work once brought to live in your own and personal way.
-None of them need to be followed by the letter: We should feel as explorers discovering blank spots on our consciousness and reality maps - not as slaves following the draconic orders of traditional dream magic instructions.
+All the techniques described above will work once brought to life in your own and personal way.
+None of them need to be followed to the letter: We should feel as explorers discovering blank spots on our consciousness and reality maps - not as slaves following the draconic orders of traditional dream magic instructions.

 There is so much more literature out there on this topic obviously, so many different exercises and approaches still to be shared and explored.
 The intention of these pages, however, is to be a first starting point, a launch pad into your own world and magic of the dreams.